 Wentworth-Douglass Hospital’s Center for Pain Management has expanded to offer consultations and office-based procedures at the hospital.
 We will still do surgeries at the hospital as well as third floor visits, but note that we are now seeing patients at our 158 Route 108 Somersworth, NH location for evaluations and diagnosis.

 Our experienced team of board-certified pain specialists will work with you and your care team to develop a personalized treatment plan for even the most difficult to treat conditions.
-This expert team includes Dr. Nathan Jorgensen, Dr. Dennis Thapa, Dr. Christopher Curatolo, Shelley Landry, PA-C, Julia Orsi, APRN, and Kelly Hochstetler, PA-C.
+This expert team includes Dr. Nathan Jorgensen, Dr. Dennis Thapa, Dr. Christopher Curatolo, Shelley Landry, PA-C, and Kelly Hochstetler, PA-C.

 Conditions we treat include back pain (acute & chronic), neck pain, cancer pain, complex regional pain syndrome (CRPS), Sacroiliac joint pain, nerve injuries, peripheral neuropathies, shingles pain, work-related injuries and more.

-Patients who would like to transfer their care to the Wentworth-Douglass Center for Pain Management are encouraged to complete the AUTHORIZATION FOR RELEASE OF HEALTH INFORMATION (PDF).
+Patients who would like to transfer their care to the Wentworth-Douglass Center for Pain Management are encouraged to complete the Authorization for release of health information (PDF).
 Completed forms can be faxed to (603) 609-6821.

 The Center for Pain Management has two locations inside Wentworth-Douglass Hospital:

-Procedures: 3rd floor near elevators 8 & 9
+3rd floor near elevators 8 & 9

 Neck and back pain